codebar/tutorials/README.md

 ## Getting started

 This is a [GitHub Pages](https://pages.github.com/) repo, so you can render the pages with [Jekyll](http://jekyllrb.com/).
-All you need is to make sure you have installed the version of Ruby indicated in `.ruby-version` and the [bundler](http://bundler.io/) gem installed.
+First make sure to [install the version of Ruby](https://www.ruby-lang.org/en/documentation/installation/) indicated in `.ruby-version`, as well as the [bundler](http://bundler.io/) gem.
 Then:

 1. `bundle install`, which will install Jekyll
 2. `bundle exec jekyll serve --watch`